app-generator/app-generator/docs/source/technologies/nodejs/frameworks.rst

 Frameworks
 ==========

-When choosing a NodeJS framework, it's essential to understand the unique features and use cases of each.
+When choosing a `Node.js <./index.html>`__ framework, it's essential to understand the unique features and use cases of each.

 Here, we compare Nest, Hono, and Hapi to help you decide which framework best suits your project needs.